cpen333/cpen333.github.io/_lectures/lecture0.md

 ```
 Notice how these arguments are passed to the constructor at the moment at which the objects of this class are created e.g. `Rectangle r1(3,4)`.
 The '3' becomes the argument `width` and '4' the argument `height` in the constructor function.

 Now, class `Rectangle` has no member function `setValues(...)`, but instead has a constructor that performs a similar action.
-It initialises the values of width and height with the arguments passed to it.
+It initializes the values of width and height with the arguments passed to it.

 **Summary:** constructors are executed automatically when a new object/instance of that class is created.
 They should be declared with `public` access (see above and verify this) to allow them to be called.
-Constructors *never* return values, they simply initialise the object.
+Constructors *never* return values, they simply initialize the object.

 #### Overloading Constructors